 Before we knew it, we had about $250 in our savings account and desperately needed a new office desk.
-Well the week we decided to purchase a desk we got a phone call from a friend whose husband no longer needed a desk that was brand new, never used, and asked if we wanted it.
+Well the week we decided to purchase the desk we got a phone call from a friend whose husband no longer needed a desk that was brand new, and asked if we wanted it.

 That was God blessing our investment.
 The $250 we saved for the desk essentially became $500.
-We received a brand-new desk without having to pay and was still able to keep the $250 in our savings account.
+We received a brand-new desk without having to pay and the $250 remained in our savings account.

 In The End

-It wasn’t until we read and understood this principle from Becoming a Millionaire God’s Way where we began to see true changes in our finances.
+It wasn’t until we read and understood this principle from this book, Becoming a Millionaire God’s Way: Getting Money to You, Not from You where we began to see true changes in our finances.

 We live on less money now, but we’re able to tithe, give, invest, pay our bills and see God’s blessings!

-That fresh revelation not only changed our personal way of dealing with Kingdom finances; it changed the way we teach kingdom financial principles to our church.
+That fresh revelation not only changed our personal way of dealing with Kingdom Finances; it changed the way we teach kingdom financial principles to others.

-If you are tired of living paycheck to paycheck, paying your tithe and not seeing any blessings, we would encourage you to read this book along with your Bible and learn how to become an effective participant in the body of Christ and for your family.
+If you’re tired of living paycheck to paycheck, paying your tithe and not seeing any blessings, we would encourage you to read either of those financial books along with your Bible and learn how to become an effective participant in the body of Christ and for your family.